 Garnish with fresh Italian parsley and serve warm with a size of crusty bread to soak up every last drop of the juices!
 You can also make a gravy with the slow cooker pot roast juices, see instructions below.

 Saucepan method: Strain the liquid from the slow cooker into a saucepan.
 In a small bowl, whisk 2-3 teaspoons cornstarch with 2 tablespoons of water to make a slurry.
-Bring the pot roast juices to a simmer on the stove, whisk in the cornstarch slurry, and simmer on low for 2 or 3 minutes until thickened to your liking.
+Bring the pot roast juices to a simmer on the stove, whisk in the cornstarch slurry, and simmer for 2- 3 minutes until thickened to your liking.

 Tips for Success